Molasses Oatmeal Bread Recipe

 Light molasses comes from the first boiling of the sugar syrup.
 It’s lighter in flavor and color.
 If a recipe doesn’t specify which type of molasses to use, I recommend using light molasses.

 Talk about comfort food!
 If you like oatmeal bread, then check out this buttermilk oatmeal bread recipe!
 The bread is very soft and as you eat it, you’ll notice a slight buttermilk tang.
-The oatmeal gives it some nice substance.

 How to Make Molasses Oatmeal Bread in the Bread Machine